Benque Viejo del Carmen

-Benque Viejo del Carmen ("Benque") is the westernmost town in Belize, 130 km by road west and south of Belize City, at the Guatemalan border.
-San Ignacio lies 13 km to the east and Melchor de Mencos just across the border.
+Benque Viejo del Carmen, usually shortened to Benque or Benque Viejo, is the westernmost town in Belize.
+It is located right on the Guatemalan border, across from the Guatemalan town of Melchor de Mencos, and is located 130 km by road west and south of Belize City.
+The nearby Cayo cities of San Ignacio and Belmopan lie 13 km and 50 km to the east respectively.
 The Mopan River runs along the town's north and west edges.

 Early development

 Pre-Colonial & Maya Influence before the arrival of Spanish-speaking settlers, the Maya civilization had already been present in the area for centuries.
 The nearby Xunantunich ruins, just a few kilometers from Benque, suggest that this region was part of a thriving Maya trade and ceremonial hub.
 The Mopan and Yucatec Maya likely lived in scattered settlements along the Mopan River, using the fertile land for farming.

 Arrival of Mestizo and Maya refugees (mid- to late-1800s)

 The modern town of Benque Viejo del Carmen was established in the mid-to-late 19th century by Mestizo and Maya refugees fleeing the Caste War of Yucatán (1847–1901).
-This war was a violent conflict in Mexico’s Yucatán Peninsula, where the indigenous Maya rebelled against Spanish and Mestizo rule.
+This war was a violent conflict in Mexico's Yucatán Peninsula, where the indigenous Maya rebelled against Spanish and Mestizo rule.
 Many Yucatec Maya and Mestizo families sought safety in British Honduras (now Belize), settling in areas like San Ignacio, Corozal, Orange Walk, and Benque Viejo del Carmen.

 During the same period, some Mopan Maya were also fleeing forced labor and military conscription in Guatemala.
 They crossed into western Belize, where the British colonial government gave them temporary protection, allowing them to settle along the Mopan River.